mboshernitsan/aws-lambda-pivotal-to-hipchat-filter/README.md

 A simple Lambda function for transforming Pivotal web hook notifications and posting them to a Hip Chat room.

-*This is work-in-progress.
-Much remains to be done, until this is functional.*

 ## Initial set up

 This needs to be done once using the AWS CLI commands below or the equivalent AWS Console operations.